RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

-Fresh Installation of AMD ROCm v4.3 Recommended
+Complete Installation of AMD ROCm v4.3 Recommended
 -----------------------------------------------

 Complete uninstallation of previous ROCm versions is required before installing a new version of ROCm.